anerv/NERDS_osmnx/README.md

 * Run pip install -e .

 ". indicates that we’re installing the package in the current directory. -e indicates that the package should be editable.
 That means that if you change the files inside the [source] folder, you don’t need to re-install the package for your changes to be picked up by Python."

+## Note on requirements.txt and environment.yml

+The requirements.txt is made with the full list of packages using the command line "conda list --export > requirements.txt", thus a lot of packages installed with it may not be necessary in order to run the code.
+The environment.yml file was made manually, installing only the packages specified on the python scripts.